 Glaucoma is sometimes called the “silent thief of sight” because it usually has no symptoms in the early stages of the disease.
 Most patients don’t notice vision loss until the disease advances to later stages.

 Since symptoms may not be present, an eye exam is often the best way to catch it early.
-During a comprehensive eye exam at Hanna Eye Care, Dr. Hanna will measure your eye pressure and check for other signs of the disease.
-He may use an ultrasonic wave instrument called a pachymeter to measure the thickness of your cornea or optical coherence tomography or digital retina scanning to create detailed images of your optic nerve.
+During a comprehensive eye exam at Hanna Eye Care, our eye doctor will measure your eye pressure and check for other signs of the disease.
+We may use an ultrasonic wave instrument called a pachymeter to measure the thickness of your cornea or optical coherence tomography or digital retina scanning to create detailed images of your optic nerve.
 Other examples of diagnostic tests include:

 Visual field testing